 Consider the back of doors as hanging space, the underside of shelves for cup hooks and every inch of corner and high cabinets for occasional storage.
 Where custom building, use often overlooked small spaces like the cabinet toe kick, the area above doors and the ceiling for clever storage spaces.

-There is no room that needs more attention paid to the lighting than the kitchen.
-No matter how small, good lighting will go a long way to creating a safe workspace as well as a beautiful look.
+No matter how small your space, planning good kitchen lighting will go a long way to creating a safe workspace as well as a beautiful look.
 The right lighting plan will make all the difference.

-The specific color you choose is a completely personal decision but keep that choice to one or two predominate colors and you will create a feeling of a larger space easily.
+The specific colour you choose is a completely personal decision but keep that choice to one or two predominate colours and you will create a feeling of a larger space easily.
 This technique also creates a more coordinated look without being a master decorator.

 5. A place for everything

 Be a ruthless editor.
-The less you have to store, the more organized and functional your kitchen will be.
-That means not taking grandma’s old microwave or keeping that extra crepe pan “just in case”.
+The less you have to store, the more organised and functional your kitchen will be.
+That means not taking grandma’s old microwave and investing in a compact microwave or keeping that extra crepe pan 'just in case'.
 Help yourself stick to this goal by creating a space for every single item you store in the kitchen.
 When you have run out of space, be strict with yourself and don’t allow one more item to come in until you have made room by parting with something else.

 Once you have a well-designed kitchen layout, don’t stop there.
 Treat the kitchen as you would any other room.
 You don’t stop decorating your bedroom with just a bed, why stop in the kitchen with just the cabinet and appliances?
 Used sparingly and in the right scale, small decorative touches really add personality and beauty to a kitchen.
-The right artwork, cutting boards and displays will create a kitchen that reflects your sensibilities.
+The right artwork display, cutting boards and even house plants will create a kitchen that reflects your sensibilities.